shiftgeist/atom-editor-starter/README.md

 ### By the way
 - Formating [Github Readme.md](https://help.github.com/articles/basic-writing-and-formatting-syntax)

-Be kind I am a newbie and giving other newbie designers an
+Be kind I am a newbie and giving other newbie designers an simple instruction